Know your Canadian currency

 Images shown with permission from the Bank of Canada

 Canadian money is generally called Canadian Dollars (symbol: CAD).
 You will usually see it abbreviated as CAD, C$ (to distinguish it from other dollar-denominated currencies) or CDN.
-The Canadian Dollar is considered to be one of the most traded and accepted currencies in the world because of the country’s stable economy.
+The Canadian Dollar is considered as one of the most traded and accepted currencies in the world because of the country’s stable economy.

 Back to top